 What format will the review take?

-Your review will be presented to you in a word document likely to be 3+ pages long (although this depends completely on the quality of the draft personal statement that you send through in the first instance).
+Your review will be presented to you in a word document likely to be 3+ pages long and, typically, between 1500 and 2000 words (although this depends completely on the quality of the draft personal statement that you send through in the first instance).
 In most cases, the review works through each paragraph one by one so is very straightforward and easy to follow.

 What kind of things will it focus on?